All Episodes

 Back in just a second.

-John Edwards, we had the uh we alluded to it uh earlier today, is getting a significant bump, fundraising and poll rating bump uh from his press conference last uh well, week ago yesterday, with his uh with his wife Elizabeth.
+He's getting a significant bump, fundraising and poll rating bump from his press conference last, well, a week ago yesterday with his wife Elizabeth.

-And I just want to review this, folks, because once again, I, your host, am the singular focus of attacks for pointing out that that might happen, and that the drive-bys were looking at that looking at it that way when they still are.
+And I just want to review this, folks, because once again, I, your host, am the singular focus of attacks for pointing out that that might happen and that the drive-bys were looking at it that way when they still are.

 So here is Howard Feynman, which got my whole mindset on this started last, I guess this is Thursday after the press conference.